neuro-data-science/neuroviz/README.md

 $ DISPLAY=:1 jupyter-notebook --ip=*
 ```

-the `$` represents your shell prompt inside the container.
+The `$` represents your shell prompt inside the container.

-6. open the url in a local browser.
+6. Open the url in a local browser.

 ### To recreate the docker image: